cicada-lang/inet-cute/docs/notes/design-of-new-syntax.md

   return-(append)
 end

-defn null append end
+defru null append end

 # the syntax for `let` and `get` is yet to be designed.
 # I use `<...>` and description for work-in-progress syntax design.

-defn cons append
+defru cons append
   <let head> append <get head> cons
 end